Hero – Gayab Mode On: Development

 The series was announced by Peninsula Pictures in April 2020 and was confirmed in September 2020 by Sony SAB.
 The teaser of the series was released on 23 April 2020 and first look of the series was released on 24 November.
 On 19 August 2021, it was announced that the series would have a second season named "New Mode On", premiering on 23 August 2021.

 Filming

 The series went on a brief hiatus from 21 April 2021 due to COVID-19 lockdown in Maharashtra, during which the shooting base was moved from Mumbai to Surat.
 The series resumed broadcast of new episodes on 26 April 2021.
 From June onwards, as government permissions were given, the shooting returned to Mumbai.

+Crossover

+The Big Shanivaar is crossover of all Sony SAB's on-going shows (except Taarak Mehta Ka Ooltah Chashmah) on 9 October 2021 to promote Sony SAB telecasting their shows on Saturday also.

+The Big Shanivaar is crossover of all Sony SAB's on-going shows (except Taarak Mehta Ka Ooltah Chashmah) on 20 November 2021 on the occasion of Diwali in Parakram SAF and to help its Cadet Koel Roy in escaping from her husband.